Updated: Jun 24

 Interestingly, however, the last principal conductor of the Berlin Philharmonic to conduct the new year's concert was Claudio Abbado in 1991.
 This might be due to the fact that every year, the Berlin Philharmonic also performs a New Year's Eve concert, which might prevent its principal conductor from conducting in Vienna.

 Another conductor who is perhaps even more likely to conduct the New Year's concert next year is Philippe Jordan.
 Jordan is the music director of the Vienna State Opera, the Vienna Symphony, as well as the Opéra National de Paris.
 In 2019, he conducted Wagner's Ring Cycle at the Metropolitan Opera in New York.
 Quite the résumé!

 Despite this, he is not scheduled to perform any concerts with the Vienna Philharmonic in 2022, perhaps an indicator that he will not join them for the new year's concert.

-His close relationship and history with the orchestra, however, keeps him in the conversation as a possible future conductor.
+His close relationship and history with the orchestra, however, keep him in the conversation as a possible future conductor of the concert.

 The young British maestro Daniel Harding has for many years been a regular guest conductor of the Berlin and Vienna Philharmonics, and in 2021, conducted the Vienna Summer Night's concert at Schönbrunn Palace - quite an honor in and of itself.

 This may finally be his year to take the podium at the Musikverein and conduct the new year's concert for the first time.